Flyhalf Davies kicks Wales to win over Tonga

-AUCKLAND Flyhalf Sam Davies kicked four penalties as Wales beat Tonga 24-6 at Eden Park in Auckland on Friday.
+AUCKLAND (Reuters) - Flyhalf Sam Davies kicked four penalties as Wales beat Tonga 24-6 at Eden Park in Auckland on Friday.

 Winger Alex Cuthbert scored a first-half try and Wales were awarded a penalty try in the final minute after Tonga collapsed an attacking lineout drive.